Current Photos and Essays

 Arches of Queretaro

 This was the start of the colonial building period in Neuva España as it was called in Europe.
 The Spanish built to protect themselves, protect trade routes then to protect souls.
 The first monasteries were started, built and financed by the Jesuit and Franciscans orders.
-They believed their mission was to convert the locals to Catholicism and spread the word of a Christian god.
-This was helped by a decree unconverted ‘savages’ could be used as slaves while converts were just hired help.
+They believed their mission was to convert the indigenous to Catholicism and spread the word of a Christian god.
+This was helped by a decree that unconverted ‘savages’ could be used as slaves while converts were just hired help.
 The Jesuits were granted huge tracts of land to help support their converts.
 In 1767 after a power struggle between the kingdom of Spain and Jesuits of the Vatican, the Jesuits lost and were exiled to Italy.
 Their lands later auctioned off by the crown, the 'hired help' got to stay and work.

 The downtown sections of these old colonial cities comprise the now chic historical districts that businesses, artist, tourists and retirees flock to.
 Most have strict building codes that keep these areas looking old colonial.
 They regulate the physical appearance of doors, walls, visible roofs, and some dictate what building materials can be used.
 The old warehouse is now a BaNorte, the silver miners mansion a hotel. and the horse stables a parking lot.
 The cobble stone streets built for horses and carts now deal with an overload of cars, trucks and buses.
 Each city deals with this differently, most turn city center streets into pedestrian walkways either on weekends or full time.